AdobeDocs/analytics.en/help/analyze/report-builder/setup/login.md

 ---
-description: Information about the three ways to sign in to Report Builder.
+description: Learn how to sign in to Report Builder using your Experience Cloud login account.
-title: Report Builder Sign-In
+title: How to Sign In to Report Builder
 topic: Report builder
 uuid: 9a21b791-e323-46d2-b850-2d67babe964b
 ---